top of page

 Rt.Hon.
 Sir Ed Davey and Ana Graça, author of "Young Carers Tale & Young Carers in Bunnyland".
 Credit: Kingston Carers' Network

 Last weekend, we held a Young Carers Conference at Chessington World of Adventures on the theme of “Dream big”.
 It was an amazing event – young carers had the opportunity to showcase their talents, including singing, dancing, poetry and creative arts.
 They shared their dreams for the future with the Rt.
 Hon.
 Sir Ed Davey (Leader of the Liberal Democrats), which included becoming a fashion designer, web content creator, baker, teacher, footballer for England, and singer.
-Ed was also met Ana Graça (opposite) , who has written 2 books about young carers.
+Ed also met Ana Graça (opposite) , who has written 2 books about young carers.
 Below are the lyrics from wannabe singer Lena, whose song was played at the conference and received a tremendous reception..

 Our young carers having fun.
 Credit: Kingston Carers' Network